MicrosoftDocs/azure-docs/articles/azure-sql/virtual-machines/windows/failover-cluster-instance-azure-shared-disks-manually-configure.md

 8. In **Cluster Network Configuration**, if all the SQL Server VMs are in single subnet, enter the IP address that will be [added to Azure Load Balancer](/azure/azure-sql/virtual-machines/windows/failover-cluster-instance-vnn-azure-load-balancer-configure)

-9. In **Cluster Network Configuration**,if all the SQL Server VMs that will be part of FCI are in multiple subnet, enter the VM's secondary IP that was dedicated for SQL Server FCI.
+9. In **Cluster Network Configuration**,if all the SQL Server VMs that will be part of FCI are in multiple subnet, enter the first node's secondary IP that was dedicated for SQL Server FCI.
     ![Cluster Network Secondary IP](./media/failover-cluster-instance-azure-shared-disk-manually-configure/sql-install-cluster-network-secondary-ip-vm1.png)

-10. In **Database Engine Configuration** ensure the database directories are on Azure Shared Disk.
+10. In **Database Engine Configuration** ensure the database directories are on Azure shared disk.

 11. After you complete the instructions in the wizard, Setup will install a SQL Server FCI on the first node.